What is a Good Engagement Rate on Twitter?

 Nonprofits

-Nonprofits earn an above-average engagement rate of 0.050% and post more frequently than other industries, sharing nearly 10 tweets per week.
+Nonprofits earn an above-average engagement rate of 0.04% and post more frequently than most other industries, sharing nearly seven tweets per week.

-No matter how broad or niche your nonprofit’s mission is, there’s always an opportunity to educate people.
+No matter how broad or niche your nonprofit’s mission is, there’s always an opportunity to connect with people about your cause.
 Twitter can be a great platform to reach a wide audience, so experiment with different post types and styles when spreading your message.

 Alcohol

-Though they tend to post less than brands in other industries, Alcohol brands are another industry that earns a good engagement rate on Twitter.
-The median engagement rate for Alcohol brands is 0.045% and these brands post between one and two times per week.
+Though they tend to post less than the average brand in other industries, Alcohol is another industry that earns a good engagement rate on Twitter.
+The median engagement rate for Alcohol brands is 0.04% and these brands post about once per week.

 Given the nature of the industry, alcohol brands have a lot of leeway to be fun, celebratory, and entertaining on social media, and especially on Twitter.
-One way brands do this is by sharing memes and entertaining images.
-According to our 2023 Social Media Benchmark Report, Photos were the most engaging and most used post type for Alcohol brands on Twitter.
+One way brands do this is by sharing witty jokes and entertaining images.
+According to our 2024 Social Media Benchmark Report, status updates (text-only tweets) and photos were the most engaging post types for Alcohol brands on Twitter.

 Key Takeaways for Twitter Engagement